Reliable Distributed Computing for Metaverse: A Hierarchical Game-Theoretic Approach: RELATED WORKS

-The research on CDC to rendering services mainly focuses on mitigating the straggler effects and minimizing the communication cost.
-Coding techniques have become the popular method to solve the above issues.
-In \cite{b12}, the authors explore the use of coding theory to alleviate the straggler effect in matrix multiplication and reduce communication bottlenecks in data shuffling.
+The research on CDC mainly focuses on mitigating the straggler effects and minimizing the communication cost.
+Coding theories are the popular methods to solve above issues.
+In \cite{b12}, the authors explore the usage of coding theory to alleviate the straggler effect in matrix multiplication and reduce communication bottlenecks in data shuffling.
 The theoretical analysis proves that the coded schemes can obtain significant gains compared with uncoded schemes.
-In \cite{b13}, the authors extend the problem of distributed matrix multiplication in \cite{b12} to heterogeneous environments, and propose a coding framework for speeding up distributed matrix multiplication in heterogeneous clusters with straggling servers.
-In \cite{b14}, the authors consider that the performance of wireless distributed computing networks is straggled by not only local computation but also wireless transmission.
-In \cite{b15}, a coded computing framework for federated learning is proposed, which uses structured coding redundancy to mitigate the straggler effect and speed up the training procedure.
+In \cite{b13}, the authors study the distributed matrix multiplication problem in heterogeneous environments, where a coding framework is designed to accelerate distributed matrix multiplication with straggling devices.
+In \cite{b14}, the authors consider that the straggler phenomenon of wireless distributed computing networks is caused by local computation and wireless transmission.
+Besides, the straggling factor for each device is derived.
+In \cite{b15}, a coded computing framework for federated learning is proposed, which uses structured coding redundancy to alleviate the straggler effects and speed up the training procedure.
 In \cite{b16}, the authors design the incentive mechanism for the CDC tasks by formulating a game-theoretic approach.
-In \cite{b17}, the authors focus on designing platforms’ incentive mechanisms for encouraging workers’ participation in the coded machine learning.
-However, the reliable CDC incentive mechanism for the metaverse has not been studied.
+In \cite{b17}, the authors design platforms' incentive mechanisms to encourage workers' participation in the coded machine learning.
+However, the existing works ignore the reliability of CDC workers when study CDC, which might negatively impact the performance of CDC.
+Besides, reliable CDC incentive mechanism for the metaverse has not been studied.